datacamp-content/courses-introduction-to-shell/chapter1.md

 copies *all* of those files into that directory.
 Use this fact
-to copy the spring and summer data files into the `backup` directory *without* changing directory
+to copy the spring and summer data files (located in the `seasonal` directory) into the `backup` directory *without* changing directory
 (i.e., run a single command from your home directory).

 *** =hint2

-Use `cp` with the names of the files you want to copy and *then* the name of the directoyr to copy them to.
+Use `cp` with the names of the files you want to copy and *then* the name of the directory to copy them to.

 *** =sample_code2
 ```{shell}